PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. data:: keyword

-    String containg keyword that was searched
+    **Required** String containg keyword that was searched

 .. data:: category

-    String with category seleted in search engine - you can set it to false when not used.
+    **Required** String with category seleted in search engine - you can set it to false when not used.

 .. data:: searchCount

-    Number of results on the results page - you can set it to false when not used.
+    **Required** Number of results on the results page - you can set it to false when not used.

 .. data:: dimension